Have you thought about subscribing? It's free. seths.blog/subscribe

 Step 7: drain the lentils and add.
 Stir.

 Step 8: turn off the Instant Pot and reset it for ‘Beans’.
 Change the time down to 21 minutes.
 Lock the lid.
+(If using the kidney beans as well, up the time to 26 minutes.)

 That’s it.
 You’re done.
 When the timer goes off, release it.